Essays on Creative Process.

 The Creative Genius of Thomas Jefferson

 The creative process is fundamental to all innovation in every field of endeavor.
 We humans yearn for the quality of experience that hurls us into the unbounded world of imagination, beyond the constraints of time.
 The act of creating gives form to the inner life, brings spirit into matter.
 It shapes order from chaos.
-So intoxicating are its payoffs that we place it on pedestals, even glorify it.
-We forget that fear, resistance, anxiety and pure labor are equal parts of the creative process.
-We encounter thorny attitudes, behaviors, and plenty of obstacles.
-These choppy waters may unsettle our existing shore.
-But no matter how turbulent, one choice we will always govern: whether to calm the storms, or be crushed by them.
-Creativity demands courage, and endurance pays well in the end.
-In “Last Night,” the poem by Spanish poet Antonio Machado, suggests that spring will again break out in the heart, and golden bees will make sweet honey from failures and loss.
+So intoxicating can its payoffs be that we tend to idealize it.
+We often forget that fear, resistance, anxiety and pure labor are equal parts of the creative endeavor.
+In “Last Night,” the poem by Spanish poet Antonio Machado, reassures us that spring will once again break out in the heart, and golden bees will make “sweet honey” from failures and loss.

+Our founding circle hosted a rare confluence of learnedness, wisdom and courage that crossed long thresholds of discomfort in order to actualize what was calling to be created, and against long odds.
+Thomas Jefferson’s life provides a particularly poignant example of the creative process, as both victory and struggle.
 During one vital decade of helping to found and lead the fragile new nation, tragic events befell Jefferson.
-He was married to the widowed Martha Wayles Skelton in 1772, and was deeply in love.
-Soon thereafter, he endured the early deaths of his father-in-law, his closest childhood friend, and his mother, who died unexpectedly at the age of fifty-seven.
-The couple’s first daughter was born the same year, but Martha’s son from her first marriage was stricken by illness and died.
+He married the widowed Martha Wayles Skelton in 1772, and was deeply in love.
+Soon thereafter, he endured the early deaths of his beloved father-in-law, his closest childhood friend, and his mother, who died unexpectedly at the age of fifty-seven.
+The couple’s first daughter was born the same year, but Martha’s son from her first marriage was stricken by fatal illness.
 The Jefferson’s second daughter died when two-years-old.
 Later, death stole two more of their infants.
-The pregnancies and losses comprimised Martha’s health, and after her last birth in 1882, she herself died.
+The pregnancies and losses compromised Martha’s health, and after her last birth in 1882, she herself died.
 Two years after Martha’s demise, the youngest child passed away, leaving just two of their offspring remaining.

-Despite his agonizing losses, Jefferson’s creative process emerged to deliver gifts of awesome magnitude.
-As a member of the Continental Congress, he was invited to author The Declaration of Independence, after which he became governor of Virginia.
-He was minister to France and Secretary of State under George Washington, Vice President under John Adams, and was later elected third President of The United States.
+Jefferson emerged from his agonizing losses to deliver gifts of awesome magnitude.
+As a member of the Continental Congress, Jefferson was invited to author The Declaration of Independence, after which he became governor of Virginia.
+He was appointed as minister to France, then to Secretary of State under George Washington, and Vice President under John Adams.
+He was later elected third President of The United States.

 Jefferson’s profound gift to democracy in 1800 serves as a guiding light for today.
-It begs our alertness to all forces of oppression that, however motivated–by power, fear, or even the best intentions–will violate that sacred separation of church and state.
-Fundamentalists in the world fear this separation, blaming it for the problems of immorality and injustice.
-Extremists see it as a threat to be eliminated.
-Jefferson, in his wisdom, argued that religion had nothing to fear from “liberty, science, and the freest expansion of the human mind.”
+It begs our alertness to forces of oppression motivated by power, fear, or even the best intentions, that aim–consciously or unconsciously–to violate the sacred separation of church and state.
+Fundamentalists in the world fear that separation, blaming it for the problems of immorality and injustice.
+Extremists see that separation as a threat to be eliminated.
+Jefferson argued otherwise: that religion had nothing to fear from “liberty, science, and the freest expansion of the human mind.”
 He trusted the tenets of religion to emerge and prevail from within a liberated human consciousness.
 Religious truths would stand trial, not in the courts of law, but in the unfettered courts of experience and reason.
 Morality’s true legislation he insisted, would take place only within hearts and minds.

 Do you need content?
 You may use these essays at your website, or in your newsletter.
 The only requirement is inclusion of the following plus active links: